beckzayi/javascript-react-roadmap/docs/react-presentational-components.md

 Presentational components are written as functional components unless they need state, lifecyle hooks, or performance optimizations.

+Presentational components receive props and render UI.
+They also receive actions and pass them back to the container.
+They either only have a `render()` method or they are stateless functional components.

+Container compoents manage state and pass it to presentationational components.

 A functional component using an ES2015 (ES6) arrow function:
 ```javascript
 var Aquarium = (props) => {